WWE News: John Cena Tweets Odd Hints On His Future In Pro Wrestling

 — John Cena (@JohnCena) April 9, 2020

-Going back to his last real match in WWE, it was a Fatal 4-Way on Monday Night Raw in January of 2019.
-His last solo victory on television was when he defeated Triple H at the Greatest Royal Rumble in April of 2018.
+Going back to his last real match in WWE, it was a Fatal 4-Way on Monday Night Raw in January 2019.
+His last solo victory on television was when he defeated Triple H at the Greatest Royal Rumble in April 2018.

 Just like Dwayne “The Rock” Johnson, Cena’s movie career has taken off, and that is why he’s devoting so much time to it.
-He knows that his time in a WWE ring is limited, but he’s going to keep trolling the fans until it is officially done.
+He knows that his time in a WWE ring is limited, but he’s likely going to keep trolling the fans until it is officially done.